 The South African Government adopted a National Infrastructure Plan in 2012.
 With the plan we aim to transform our economic landscape while simultaneously creating significant numbers of new jobs, and strengthen the delivery of basic services.
 The plan also supports the integration of African economies.

-Government will over the three years from 2013/14 invest R827 billion in building new and upgrading existing infrastructure, Minister of Fin an ace Pravin Gordhan announced in his 2013 Budget Speech.
+Government planned to invest R827 billion in building new and upgrading existing infrastructure over the three years from 2013/14 , Minister of Finance Pravin Gordhan announced in his 2013 Budget Speech.

-These investments will improve access by South Africans to healthcare facilities, schools, water, sanitation, housing and electrification.
-On the other hand, investment in the construction of ports, roads, railway systems, electricity plants, hospitals, schools and dams will contribute to faster economic growth.
+These investments would improve access by South Africans to healthcare facilities, schools, water, sanitation, housing and electrification.
+Investment in the construction of ports, roads, railway systems, electricity plants, hospitals, schools and dams would contribute to faster economic growth.

-18 years into our democracy, there are still major challenges of poverty, unemployment and inequality.
+18 years into our democracy, there were still major challenges of poverty, unemployment and inequality in 2012.

-The New Growth Path sets a goal of five million new jobs by 2020, identifies structural problems in the economy and points to opportunities in specific sectors and markets or "jobs drivers".
+The New Growth Path identified structural problems in the economy and pointed to opportunities in specific sectors and markets or "jobs drivers" to reach its goal of five million new jobs by 2020.
 The first jobs driver is infrastructure: laying the basis for higher growth, inclusivity and job creation.

 In order to address these challenges and goals, Cabinet established the Presidential Infrastructure Coordinating Committee (PICC) to: